Many-species ecological fluctuations as a jump process from the brink of extinction: Phenomenology revisited

-where the probability is taken over all species $i$ and all times.
-This shows that these three diversities are well-defined in the asymptotic limit.

 We now return to the discussion of $\phi_{\text{top}}$ and its relation to the stability bound, see Sec. \ref{subsec:Species-abundance-and}.
 As followed from the rescaled dynamics, the abundant species counted in $\phi_{\text{top}}$ are approximately at a fixed point, while all other species have negligible abundances, and so do not affect this fixed point.
-Thus, one indeed expects the bound $S_{\text{top}}^{*}\text{var}(\alpha)=\sigma^{2}\phi_{\text{top}}\le1$ to hold, as is clear in Fig. \ref{fig:richness-SAD-1}(F).
+Thus, one indeed expects the bound $S_{\text{top}}^{*}\text{var}(\alpha)=\sigma^{2}\phi_{\text{top}}\le1$ to hold, as is clear in Fig. \ref{fig:richness-SAD-1}(G).
+Indeed, a fixed point with $S_{\text{top}}^{*}$ coexisting species and $S_{\text{top}}^{*}\text{var}(\alpha)>1$ would be typically linearly unstable to perturbations \citep{may_Will_1972,opper_phase_1992,biroli_Marginally_2018}.

 A natural question is: Is the stability bound saturated, i.e. $\sigma^{2}\phi_{\text{top}}=1$, resulting in fixed points of abundant species that are near marginal stability?
-One could perhaps suspect marginal stability, as the rate at which species are added to the top ones is slow, ``gently'' perturbing the fixed points, and so would perhaps allow $S_{\text{top}}^{*}$ to increase up to the stability bound.
-In addition, marginality is reached in Lotka-Volterra dynamics \citep{biroli_Marginally_2018} corresponding to Eq. (\ref{eq:multibody}) with symmetric interactions ($\alpha_{ij}=\alpha_{ji}$).
+One could perhaps expect marginal stability, as the rate at which low-abundance species are added to the subset of abundant ones is slow, ``gently'' perturbing the fixed points, and so would perhaps allow $S_{\text{top}}^{*}$ to increase up to the stability bound.
+In addition, marginality is reached in Lotka-Volterra dynamics \citep{biroli_Marginally_2018}, Eq. (\ref{eq:multibody}), with symmetric interactions ($\alpha_{ij}=\alpha_{ji}$).
 And more generally, slow dynamics are in many cases associated with marginality (see, e.g., \citep{muller_Marginal_2015}).

+Yet, as was shown in Sec. \ref{subsec:Species-abundance-and}, see Fig. \ref{fig:richness-SAD-1}(G), $\sigma^{2}\phi_{\text{top}}<1$ so the stability bound is not saturated.
+Consequently, as $\lambda\to0^{+}$, the high-abundance species lie at any time in the vicinity of a fixed point that is linearly stable to perturbations applied to those species.
+Note that this fixed point changes over time, as it is destabilized by the growth of species from rare.